 A: Most of the time, yes.
 We provide you medication, ice packs, and post-operative instructions that will allow you to return to work on the day of your surgery.
-If extensive dental work is performed, we recommend scheduling your appointment with us in the afternoon and not returning to work until the next day.
+If extensive dental work is performed, or you do a great deal of speaking at your office, we recommend scheduling your appointment with us in the afternoon and not returning to work until the next day.

 Why are protective coatings on the back teeth necessary?

 A: Our posterior (back) teeth all have pits and fissures.
-Over time, these pits and fissures accumulate food and debris which lead to cavities.
-We recommend coating the biting surfaces of these teeth whith a composite resin material in order to protect and prevent food and debris from accumulating on the biting surface.
+Over time, these pits and fissures accumulate food and debris which leads to cavities.
+We recommend coating the biting surfaces of these teeth with a composite resin material in order to protect and prevent food and debris from accumulating on the biting surface.

 Does bleaching damage your teeth?

 A: No. The bleaching agents (usually peroxides) only lighten the enamel (outer layer of the tooth) and do not erode or degrade the enamel.
 However, we only recommend bleaching agents for short term use.
 We do not advocate using hydrogen peroxide as a long term adjunct for dental care.